-- Educators respect all children's rights to privacy and allow them the space to be independent but particularly children in older age groups.
-Educators will develop supervision strategies that monitor but also allow older children to self-manage their play and limit setting. - Educator's supervision levels will add to and enrich the play of children and only disrupt activities it if there is a need due to hazard and risk identification. - Educators will engage in play with children and interact with them in accordance with our services values and beliefs whilst also supervising.
+- Educators will assess each play scenario in accordance with children's development and adapt supervision strategies to meet individual needs.
+For example, younger children may require more active supervision than older children do or if children are doing an activity that poses a greater risk, which will affect the level and type of supervision given to that area. - Educators respect all children's rights to privacy and allow them the space to be independent but particularly children in older age groups.
+Educators will develop supervision strategies that monitor but also allow older children to self-manage their play and limit setting. - Educators supervision levels will add to and enrich the play of children and only disrupt activities if there is a need due to hazard and risk identification. - Educators will engage in play with children and interact with them in accordance with our services values and beliefs whilst also supervising.
 This helps to build meaningful relationships and helps to minimise challenging behaviours.